sammosampson/RiskCaptureDemo/README.md

 # RiskCaptureDemo

+To run this example:
+Create two local sql databases
+- RiskCaptureDemo.Documents
+- RiskCaptureDemo.Datawarehouse
+And run the sql files found in the root of this repository against them respectively

-Setup eventstore as follows to run this example:
+Setup eventstore as follows:

 You must start up eventstore with the projections enabled: